-How to Enroll & Deploy Company-owned Android Device [Full Guide]
+How to Enroll and Deploy Company-owned Devices for Android

-Android device for work can be a challenge for enterprise management and security.
+Using Android mobile devices for work purposes can be a challenge for enterprise management and security.

-It makes sense.
 Malware and data theft could happen to employees' Android devices and lead to a data breach.
-Also, a lost device brings risks to the company.
+Also, a lost device brings risks to the company's important information.

 That's not surprising that enterprises require Android Mobile Device Management as a solution to relieve concerns.

-This article is here to meet your need.
-Read on and learn how to start company-owned Android device management.
+This article is here to guide you.
+Read on and learn how to bring company-owned devices management into practice.

-- Part 1 : What is Company-owned Android Device?
+- Part 1 : Tools for Company-owned Android Device Management

 - Part 3 : Deployable Content for Company-owned Android Device Management